-Insider Politics, a Two-Party System, DC Carries On
+Insider Politics, a Two-Party System, a DC Money Game

 GOP platform: repeal campaign finance laws, allow unlimited dark/offshore money in US politics

 The Republican Party Platform: Going the Wrong Direction and Bombing Existing Laws

 The newly adopted campaign finance reform section of the GOP platform for the 2016 election calls for “raising or repealing contribution limits” for private individuals and demands an end to “requiring private organizations to publicly disclose their donors to the government,” which means that the identity of PAC financiers will be completely secret, opening up offshore financing of US political candidates; finally, the platform condemns “forced funding of political candidates,” meaning public election financing.